divaprotocol/oracles/docs/Tellor.md

 # Introduction

-Derivative contracts created on DIVA Protocol require one data input following expiration.
+[DIVA Protocol](https://github.com/divaprotocol/diva-contracts) is a smart contract that allows its users to create derivative contracts on virtually any metric with pre-defined expiration times.
+To calculate the payouts for the long and short positions of the contract, an oracle input is required following the contract's expiration.

 The [Tellor adapter][tellor-adapter-contract] offers DIVA Protocol users a **decentralized oracle solution** for outcome reporting.
 Using the Tellor adapter for outcome reporting is as simple as assigning its [contract address](#contract-addresses-and-subgraphs) as the data provider when creating a pool.

 The key benefits of using the Tellor adapter for outcome reporting include:
 - No single point of failure as outcome reporting is decentralized and permissionless.